semeif/MTRSsetup/README.md

 Start the script without a Parameter to create a Microsoft teams room system account.

 # Do a module check
-start the sciript with the parameter modcheck, e.g. "TRSprovisioning.ps modcheck" If the modules are not installed, the script tries to install the modules.
+start the sciript with the parameter modcheck, e.g. "Update MTR_Provisioning__Microsoftteams v2.ps1 modcheck" If the modules are not installed, the script tries to install the modules.
 Keep in mind to start PS with admin privileges.